 Here is what was prophesied in Isaiah about Christ: “For unto us a child is born, unto us a Son is given: and the government shall be upon His shoulder: and His Name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, the Prince of peace.
 Of the increase of His government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even forever” (9:6-7).

-When Christ establishes God’s government on earth, it will usher in peace for all nations!
+When Christ establishes God’s government on Earth, it will ultimately usher in peace for all nations!

 During a sermon in the book of Acts, the apostle Peter stated an amazing but almost entirely unknown fact of Bible history.
 He spoke of a time “…when the times of refreshing shall come from the presence of the Lord; and He shall send Jesus Christ, which before was preached unto you: Whom the heaven must receive until the times of restitution [restoration] of all things, which God has spoken by the mouth of all His holy prophets since the world began” (Acts 3:19-21).
 Of course, heaven has received Christ “until” the restoration of all things.
 But this restitution has not yet happened—hence, the word “until.”